jonkracht/jk-dotfiles/README.md

 # jk-dotfiles
-Repo backing up dotfiles on a Ubuntu 20.04 system
+Repo of configuration files curated originally on a Ubuntu 20.04 system then ported to PopOs 22.04